Be safe. It’s a cyberscary world out there.

 • Stay current and keep pace with new ways to stay safe online.
 Check trusted websites for the latest information, and share with friends, family, and colleagues and encourage them to be web wise.

-Strong Passwords Keep Trouble Out.
+Strong Passwords and Multifactor Authentication Keep Trouble Out.

 • Create strong, complex passphrases that vary across your various login accounts.
 Don't share your passphrases, and always make new ones difficult to guess.
 Passwords should be a minimum of 12 characters, contain upper- and lower-case letters, numbers and special characters.